 - All frameworks focus on the readability and simplicity of code and files distribution.

-- All automatically build tables in the database from models.
+- All automatically build tables in the database from Models/Migration files.

 - All frameworks have easy and secure routing systems.
 The webpages are rendered dynamically.